You are here

-Keep your operations and maintenance manuals up-to-date by upgrading to Aconex Dynamic Manuals.
+Keep your operations and maintenance manuals up-to-date by keeping your Aconex project active in read/write mode.

-You can upgrade your Aconex Digital Manuals or Aconex Smart Manuals at any point in the project, even after completion.
+You can upgrade your Aconex Digital Manual or Aconex Smart Manual at any point even after project completion.

-- Update manuals over the life of the facility.
+- Add or update your asset data over the life of the facility.